 - September 21st

-SAVE THE DATE – May 18th’s Speaker for the Be The Change webinar series will be Alex Bailey of Black Outside, based in San Antonio, Texas.
+The May 18th speaker for the Be The Change webinar series was Alex Bailey of Black Outside, based in San Antonio, Texas.

 From Awareness to Allyship: An intro to Black Outside, Inc and engaging BIPOC communities.